robertDurst/robertdurst.github.io/_posts/2020-04-03-CategoryBasics.md

 If you made it this far, congratulations!
 I did not anticipate the length of this first blog post.
 Size aside, I hope it is now clear how powerful and useful this stuff is; with four operations and two axioms AND ONLY these four operations and two axioms, we can already reason about transitions and relations between objects within very different worlds (or structures).

 <div style="text-align:center"><img src="https://media.giphy.com/media/1034EEGrn91SrS/giphy.gif" /></div>

-***

-### Feedback

-Do you have questions, comments, or concerns???
-If so, please [leave your feedback here](https://github.com/robertDurst/CategoryTheoryBlogFeedback).
-Thanks!